Online support details, syntax examples, and usage notes for DDL operations are provided under the following topics in this section.

 Adding a column

-algorithm is used to add a column:
+The following limitations apply when the INSTANT algorithm is used to add a column:

-Adding a column cannot be combined in the same statement with other ALTER TABLE
+Adding a column cannot be combined in the same statement with other ALTER TABLE actions that do not support ALGORITHM=INSTANT.

 A column can only be added as the last column of the table.
 Adding a column to any other position among other columns is not supported.

-Columns cannot be added to tables that use ROW_FORMAT=COMPRESSED
+Columns cannot be added to tables that use ROW_FORMAT=COMPRESSED.

-Columns cannot be added to tables that include a FULLTEXT
+Columns cannot be added to tables that include a FULLTEXT index.

 Columns cannot be added to temporary tables.
-Temporary tables only support ALGORITHM=COPY
+Temporary tables only support ALGORITHM=COPY.

 Columns cannot be added to tables that reside in the data dictionary tablespace.